Barsonvenus/Memories-of-Self-Care-and-Literature/README.md

 How will Monika change during her time with you?
 And how can your relationship influence her?

 And in the spirit of DDLC and DDLC+, there's.. perhaps some interesting background to this mod, here and there?
+There's never any harm in checking out the characters folder once in a while.

 # Installation:

-Download source code; in MAS's 'Game' directory (calongside the "Mod_assets" folder and all the scripts for MAS), make sure there is a 'Submods' folder (Create if needed.)
-Unzip the source code in this folder and Make sure SCL is in a folder of it's own inside the 'Submods' folder.
+Download release file labelled 'MoSCL'; in MAS's 'Game' directory (calongside the "Mod_assets" folder and all the scripts for MAS), make sure there is a 'Submods' folder (Create if needed.)
+Unzip the 'MoSCL' file in this folder.
+The result should be that you have a folder labelled 'MoSCL' inside the 'Submods' folder.

 The end result is that your directory has a 'game' folder; in it a 'submods' folder; and then a folder containing the contents of this submod.